tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 * The degree to which the proposed investigation capitalizes on the unique capabilities of TESS.

-Proposers must take into account the difference between science that can be achieved exclusively using full-frame image data and science that requires new observations at 2-minute and 2-second cadence.
+Proposers must take into account the difference between science that can be achieved exclusively using full-frame image data and science that requires new observations at 2-minute and 20-second cadence.

 All proposals are peer-reviewed and ranked by a panel of professional volunteers, followed by ratification from NASA Headquarters.
 The members of the peer-review panel will not be disclosed.
 The deliberations of the panel will be disclosed to PIs only after ratification by the selecting official.
-We anticipate that all proposal focused on ground-based observing will be reviewed by a single panel.
+We anticipate that all proposals focused on ground-based observing will be reviewed by a single panel.

 NASA recognizes and supports the benefits of having diverse and inclusive scientific, engineering, and technology communities and fully expects that such values